markgardner/np-solo/README.md

   // options for read or write.
   // { read: true, write: false }
   allowAnonymous: false,
+  // Specifies if there should be a prefix in the express routes.
+  // Helpful for reverse proxy instances.
+It should not end in / unless you know why.
+  // ie /npm
+  urlPrefix: '',
   // Configure how the registry will store the json and tar files.
 This can be a plain object
   // that will require default providers (currently only local is supported).
 You can also require your
   // own class that confirms to the storage contract for specific implementations.